 Why can I not use these suggestions outside of Italy?

 Italian food is only as good as its ingredients.
 An amazing chef may have great skills but if he does not have equally superb ingredients, his masterpieces will be lackluster.
 The ingredients used in Italian cuisine are based on what is grown or produced on the peninsula.
 The rich volcanic soil, extensive amount of sunlight and passion for maintaining high standards as well as the refusal to use genetically modified food, creates extremely flavorful ingredients.
+However, the same chef using sub-par ingredients will not be able to recreate his masterpiece.

 Some of these principles are useful outside of Italy.
 We ate at an amazing restaurant in the Provence region of France.
 It had one Michelin Star and three choices per course.
 We blindly ordered two from each and were extremely delighted.
 Start practicing in Italy and eventually it will become second nature.
+However, c keep in mind that cuisines in other countries are not based on the same principles as Italian cuisine.
+In Italy, the ingredient is the star.
+In France, the chef is.
+Japanese cuisine is more ingredient based but Thai cuisine is more about the balance of flavors.

 Please let me know of your dining experiences in Italy.
 Have you fallen into any traps or have you managed to pick a gem each time?